course-go/lectures/README.md

 [Install Go](https://go.dev/doc/install) if you do not have it yet.

-Install the CLI tool using Go install:
+Install the CLI present tool using Go install:

 ```
 go install golang.org/x/tools/cmd/present@latest